 - Cost savings — Managed services employees are not under you, which means you can save costs relating to the overhead and benefits from hiring someone new to your team.
 Besides that, managed service providers usually provide services based on the subscription model, which helps you eliminate the total cost of ownership for IT hardware and software.
 Some managed service providers even deliver complimentary unlimited Disaster Recovery resources to customers.

-The same goes for cloud backup and disaster recovery—outsource these services to your advantage!
-If you are sceptical about outsourcing backup improves business success, find out more on Aegis.
+The same goes for cloud backup and disaster recovery—employ these services to your advantage!
+If you are sceptical about outsourcing backup for your business, find out more about what Aegis Cloud Universal Backup can do for you.